Implantable Contact Lenses in San Jose

 A Summary Note from Dr. Mandel

-You are considering the implantation of a phakic IOL because you are very highly nearsighted and out of the range where corneal surgery would be as safe and effective.
-Alternatively, you have a moderate amount of nearsightedness, but because of the condition of your cornea, you are not a good candidate for corneal refractive surgery.
-The above information serves to answer some basic questions regarding the phakic IOL.
+You are considering vision correction because you want to get out of glasses and contact lenses, the ICL a safe and effective choice.
+Alternatively, you have a been told you are not a good candidate for laser vision correction, but because of the condition of your cornea, the above information serves to answer some basic questions regarding the ICL.
 It is designed to educate you so that you may formulate further questions for me and my staff, and to help you make a decision about undergoing surgery.

 As you are aware, your eye is not perfect now and we cannot make the eye perfect.
-The purpose of the phakic IOL is to help improve your vision such that you are able to wear much thinner glasses or more easily tolerate low-power contact lenses, or (hopefully) enjoy excellent vision without the use of glasses or contact lenses for most tasks.
+The purpose of the ICL is to help improve your vision such that you are able to wear much thinner glasses or more easily tolerate low-power contact lenses, or (hopefully) enjoy excellent vision without the use of glasses or contact lenses.

 No surgeon can guarantee that you will have the result that you desire and/or that you will not incur complications from surgery.
 What I can guarantee is that I will perform the best possible surgery based on my years of experience as a cataract, cornea, and refractive surgeon.
 I will inform you of the pros and cons of the procedure, as well as the realistic expectations in your case, and fully delineate in writing the potential risks and complications of the procedure.
-Fortunately, although complications can and do occur, the FDA studies of both the AMO Verisyse lens and the Staar Visian lens, as well as my own personal results, have shown them both to be very effective and to have a very good safety profile — otherwise the FDA would not have approved the lenses.
+Fortunately, although complications can and do occur, the FDA studies of the STAAR Surgical Visian and Visian Toric lenses, as well as my own personal results, have shown them both to be very effective and to have a very good safety profile — otherwise the FDA would not have approved the lenses.

 Schedule Your Consultation Today

 Dr. Mark R. Mandel is an experienced surgeon who has treated many patients suffering from extreme nearsightedness.
 During a comprehensive consultation at one of OPTIMA’s state-of-the-art office locations, he can evaluate your candidacy for the IOL procedure.
-Contact him today at 877-210-2020 to schedule your appointment today.
-OPTIMA is has four convenient office locations in Hayward, Santa Clara, Castro Valley and Concord, CA.
+Contact him today at 877-210-2020 ext.
+3 to schedule your appointment today.
+OPTIMA is has four convenient office locations in Hayward, San Jose, Castro Valley, and Concord, CA.